What Is This "Invisible Bra"?

 To get the bra off without harming the paint, the owner needs to deal with two problems: the plastic itself and then the glue holding it to the paint.
 Each layer requires a different approach.

-Warning #1 - The plastic itself generally has so many scratches, usually cut all of the way through the plastic, that attempts to just peel it off will fail.
-As you peel it, it separates every 1/8-inch or so, and you end up removing thousands of small pieces of the plastic because it will just will not peel off in larger pieces.
+Warning #1: The plastic itself generally has so many deep scratches that attempts to just peel it off will fail.
+As you peel it, it separates every 1/8-inch or so, and you end up removing thousands of small pieces of the plastic, because it will just not peel off in larger pieces.

-Warning #2 - If you try to use harsh chemicals to remove the plastic, it turns into soft sticky balls of plastic that will harden quickly, if left on the body.
+Warning #2: If you try to use harsh chemicals to remove the plastic, it turns into soft sticky balls of plastic that will harden quickly, if left on the body.
 These can take days to dry enough for you to actually remove them.
-Furthermore, most of the chemicals that can remove the plastic, can also damage your paint job, so you have to be careful selecting and using chemicals.
+Furthermore, most of the chemicals that can remove the plastic can also damage your paint job, so you have to be careful in selecting and using chemicals.

 Go to a Paint Shop